numaproj/numalogic/docs/quick-start.md

 ## Installation

-Install Numalogic and experiment with different tools available.
+Install Numalogic and experiment with the different tools available.

 ```shell
 pip install numalogic